Connect with us

 Early in President Joe Biden’s tenure, his administration promised to play a key role in ensuring opioid settlement funds went toward tackling the nation’s addiction crisis.

 During the 2020 campaign, Biden had laid out a plan to appoint an “opioid crisis accountability coordinator” to support states in their lawsuits against companies accused of sparking the overdose epidemic.
-The year, the White House convened a meeting about the soon-to-be finalized settlements, noted that the money could support drug policy priorities, and helped create a model law that states could adopt in anticipation of receiving funds.
+The following year, the White House convened a meeting about the soon-to-be finalized settlements, noted that the money could support drug policy priorities, and helped create a model law that states could adopt in anticipation of receiving funds.

 No federal employee holds the title of opioid crisis accountability coordinator.
 The Office of National Drug Control Policy has not released public statements about the settlements in over a year.
 And the settlement funds are mentioned just twice in a 150-page national strategy to reduce drug trafficking and overdose deaths.